 The purpose of the American Historical Society of Germans from Russia is to bring together people interested in the history of Germans from Russia.
 Through a better understanding of Germans from Russia, we will promote a better appreciation of their history and the preservation of their culture through their descendants.

 Check out the latest newsletter: Click on newsletter on the left and read all about upcoming events and those that have occurred in the last few months.

 2016 Schedule of Events

 Programs this year will have an emphasis on “Family History” and to understand the value of Family Heritage.
 Our German Russian cultural heritage is rich with stories of our people, places, and events.
 The programs will engage our families in a better understanding of the German Russian Heritage.
 It is our hope that grandparents can connect to and bless their descendants’ lives by passing on their family’s history.

 The new meeting schedule using Saturdays will, hopefully, encourage new members, as well as, make it easier for those driving a distance and/or those having difficulty driving at night to attend more meetings.

-August 20 All State Meeting in Corn, Oklahoma
+August 20 - All State Meeting - Corn Oklahoma Mennonite Brethren Church

 1st Vice President